 Assault Fitness’ AirRunner is ideal for hard training.

-Assault is sure that its product will last for five years because they offer a five-year guarantee.
+Assault is sure its product will last five years because it offers a five-year guarantee.

 Pros: